 My son-in-law recently sent me a video of my kindergarten-age grandson singing “We wish you a Merry Christmas”.
 As you can imagine, it’s very cute.
-The abandon with which he sings took me back to my grade school music classes.
+The abandon with which he sings takes me back to my grade school music classes.

 I was only ten years old, but I knew this woman was extraordinary.
 As you must know, I am a big fan of teachers and I appreciate their abilities and dedication, but I felt her voice was meant for larger audiences.
 Twenty-five kids sitting on the floor shaking tambourines was not nearly enough adulation.

 I remember asking her to sign a yellow legal pad for me one day after class.
 I wanted her autograph!
-I joked that I was going to keep it to prove that I knew her before she was famous.
-If only I’d have been able to predict Ebay.
+I joked that I was going to keep it to prove that I knew her before she was famous–if only I’d have been able to predict Ebay.

 I don’t know where the signature ended up, but I can tell you that Dorothy Paige-Turner is truly a local superstar and area-music influencer.

 I did an internet search and found several articles and other sites for her.
 Including a Spotify page.
 I read that Paige-Turner (I also love her name) did indeed teach AND perform–garnering the audience she deserved.
 She retired after thirty-four years in the district but continues her musical impact on stage and through instruction.

 It’s funny how memory works.
 I mean, one minute I’m listening to my adorable grandson serenade me, and the next I’m knee-deep in nostalgia.

 If I didn’t know better, I’d think this was the beginning to a Hallmark Holiday movie!

 That’s it, I’m writing We Wish You a Memory Christmas!
 Look for it next year in the holiday line-up, lol.